mariotoffia/llm-experiments/ceos-agent/data/training/smarter-heating_qa.md

 * The sensor ID, for example: "S14".
 * The Tenant ID, for example "myAccount".

+## Indoor Sensors from Wideco
+What do I need to provide in order to configure CEOS to get indoor data from Wideco Sensors?

+You need to provide with the following information:
+* The Account ID, for example: "myAccount".
+* The Sensor ID, for example: "153933".
+* If it is a indoor temperature sensor or a indoor humidity sensor.
+* By default the sensor is assumed to be a temperature sensor.

 ## Installation and Positioning of Indoor Climate Sensors
 How do I install the indoor climate sensors?